MD-PhD Programs: The Ultimate Guide (2024)

 What are Medical Scientist Training Programs (MSTP)?

-MSTP programs are a subset of 50 MD-PhD programs that are funded by the National Institute of Health (NIH).
+MSTP programs are a subset of 50 MD-PhD programs that are funded by the National Institutes of Health (NIH).
 While MSTP admissions are very competitive, these programs come with significant benefits including full tuition coverage, a living expenses stipend, and professional development opportunities such as seminars, conferences, and mentorship.
 The MSTP initiative is meant to encourage the development of physician scientists to advance the medical field through research.
 The NIH began awarding the MSTP designation in 1964, with Albert Einstein College of Medicine, Northwestern University, and New York University being the original three MSTP programs.
 A number these programs also allow students to complete the PhD portion of the program at an allied institution outside of the home university.
 For example, the MSTP program at the University of California, San Francisco allows students to complete their PhD work at University of California, Berkeley.

 It should be noted that many non-MSTP programs will also provide some of the aforementioned benefits, such as tuition remission and living stipends.
 Each program’s resources and offerings will differ, so we recommend looking into each of them individually.